 Do you know your credit score?
 Do you know how to get your credit score?
 Do you know what information makes up your credit score?
 Do you know the defining line between good credit and bad credit?
 Do you know why companies check your credit score?
 These are just some of the questions about credit scores that most average consumers don’t have the slightest idea how to answer.
+Your scores are not included for free in the free credit reports from all 3 bureaus system.

 Most people understand that credit checks or inquiries made on your credit history are done to give companies or lenders an idea of how risky you are as a potential borrower.
 A higher credit score, for instance, indicates that the consumer knows how to manage their credit and is less of a liability as a borrower than someone with a low free credit score government.